 We promote 5 ways to wellbeing:

 This term to help the children settle back into school we will be focusing on ‘Take Notice’ and ‘Connect’.
-Using the Olympic Team GB approach of togetherness each class will create a class ‘flag’ where each individual child will contribute to their class team.
-Here is a slideshow of each classes team flag.
+This year each class have chosen thier own class name under the ethos of Tribal classrooms.
+This gives the children ownership over their class and encouages them to work together and become a winning team.
+Each class has created a ‘flag’ to show the attributes their class believe need to be the best team they can be.
+Here is a slideshow of each classes team 'flag'.
 The children have really taken on the idea of being a team and how important it is to work together and support each other.

 What Went Well Displays